G. Gordon Liddy: Prosecutor and politician

 Liddy resigned from the FBI in 1962 and worked under his father as a patent attorney in New York City until 1966.
 He was then hired by District Attorney Raymond Baratta as a prosecutor in exurban Dutchess County, New York, after providing references from the FBI.
 In 1966, he led a drug raid on the Hitchcock Estate (then occupied by Timothy Leary) in Millbrook, New York, leading to an unsuccessful trial.
 Although the case generated much publicity, other lawyers complained that Liddy received credit for something in which he played a relatively small role.
 He was also reprimanded for firing a revolver at the ceiling in a courtroom.
-In 1969, a drug raid, directed by Liddy, at Bard College, scooped up, among others, Donald Fagen and Walter Becker, who later formed the band Steely Dan and wrote the song "My Old School" about the raid.
+In 1969, a drug raid directed by Liddy at Bard College scooped up, among others, Donald Fagen and Walter Becker, who later formed the band Steely Dan and wrote the song "My Old School" about the raid.
 Liddy is referred to in the lyrics as "Daddy Gee".

 During that period, Liddy ran unsuccessfully for the post of District Attorney.
-In 1968, he ran in the Republican Party's primary election for New York's 28th congressional district.
+In 1968, he continued to seek office by running in the Republican Party's primary election for New York's 28th congressional district.
 Employing the slogan "Gordon Liddy doesn't bail them out; he puts them in", he lost to Hamilton Fish IV in a close race.
 Liddy then accepted the nomination of the Conservative Party of New York State and ran in the general election against Fish and the Democratic candidate, Millbrook businessman John S. Dyson.
-Fearing that Liddy might tip the election to Dyson, Fish turned to the district's Republican leader, State Assemblyman Kenneth L. Wilson, to try and get Liddy out of the race.
-After Wilson's office discussed the matter with the Congressional Campaign Committee in Washington, Liddy was offered a position with the Treasury Department which he accepted and withdrew from the campaign.
-Liddy's name remained on the ballot and while he received almost five per cent of the vote, it was not enough to stop Fish's election.
+Fearing that Liddy might tip the election to Dyson, Fish turned to the district's Republican leader, State Assemblyman Kenneth L. Wilson, to get Liddy out of the race.
+Wilson's office dispatched the matter to the Republican Congressional Campaign Committee in Washington, resulting in Liddy being offered a potential Richard Nixon administration political appointment at the United States Department of the Treasury; this prompted him to officially suspend his campaign.

-After serving as county director of Richard Nixon's successful presidential campaign, he received a political appointment as a special assistant for narcotics and gun control at the United States Department of the Treasury's headquarters in Washington, D.C..
-In that capacity, he helped to establish the country's contemporary sky marshal program under the aegis of the United States Marshals Service.
+After serving as county director of Nixon's successful presidential campaign, he began the aforementioned political role as a special assistant for narcotics and gun control at the Treasury Department's Washington, D.C. headquarters in early 1969.
+Shortly thereafter, he helped to establish the country's contemporary sky marshal program under the aegis of the United States Marshals Service.

-Beginning in 1970, he served with Gordon Strachan and David Young as an aide to Domestic Affairs Advisor John D. Ehrlichman in the Executive Office of the President at the behest of Egil "Bud" Krogh, who worked on initiatives with Liddy at the Treasury Department.
-He nominally served as general counsel to the finance committee of the Committee to Re-elect the President (CRP) from 1971 to 1972.
+Beginning in 1970, he served with Gordon Strachan and David Young as an aide to Domestic Affairs Advisor John D. Ehrlichman in the Executive Office of the President at the behest of Egil "Bud" Krogh, who had worked on initiatives with Liddy at the Treasury Department.
+He served as the nominal general counsel to the finance committee of the Committee to Re-elect the President (CRP) from 1971 to 1972.
 Subsequently, Krogh, Liddy, Young, and Erlichman were indicted for conspiracy to commit burglary in September 1973.